0xFableOrg/xchain/README.md

 validators and/or sequencers of the chain.

-Relayers can be made fully permissionless in light client bridges, reverse bridges, validator bridges, and rollup bridges (although that is not the case for any rollup today: posting the state root is the purview of the sequencer, whereas users "relay" messages by posting proofs against a finalized state root).
+Relayers can be made fully permissionless in light client bridges, reverse bridges, validator bridges, and rollup bridges (although that is not the case for some rollups today, on which posting the state root is the purview of the sequencer, whereas users "relay" messages by posting proofs against a finalized state root).

 In the permissioned case, liveness requires relayers to be up and running.
 For validator bridges (whether permissoned or permissionless), a voting quorum of validators must be live.